serverlessworkflow/specification/specification/README.md

 They can be referenced by name in [actions](#Action-Definition) defined in [Event](#Event-State), [Operation](#Operation-State), or [Callback](#Callback-State) workflow states.

-The 'resource' property defines the exposed URI of the service that allows its invocation (e.g., via REST).
+The "resource" property defines the exposed URI of the service that allows its invocation (e.g., via REST).

 The type parameter allows implementations to give more information regarding the function to the readers.
 It should not affect workflow execution or service invocation.

 Function definitions themselves do not define data input parameters as they are reusable definitions.
-Parameters can be defined via the 'parameters' property of [function definitions](#FunctionRef-Definition) inside [actions](#Action-Definition).
+Parameters can be defined via the "parameters" property of [function definitions](#FunctionRef-Definition) inside [actions](#Action-Definition).

 #### Event Definition